JTBrinkmann/ezpz-plug-exporter/README.md

 ### Alternative Way
 1. copy the text form the block above (the one that starts with `javascript:`)
 2. go to plug.dj (or a plug.dj testing server)
 3. log in (if not already).
-You can't export your stuff if you aren't logged it!
+You can't export your stuff if you aren't logged in!
-4. click on the address bar (or "URL bar") on the top of your browser and type `javascript:` (remove everything else in the address bar, if necessary)
+4. click on the address bar (or "URL bar") at the top of your browser and type `javascript:` (remove everything else in the address bar, if necessary)
-5. paste in the text that we copied in Step 1. (e.g. press ctrl+v)
+5. paste in the text that you copied in Step 1. (e.g. press ctrl+v)
 6. Hit enter and lean back

 ## Reasons to use it
 Use this exporter to get a backup **while you can**.
-Whatever you want to do with the backup later on, you can only do it if you HAVE the backup!
+Whatever you want to do with the backup later on, you can only do it if you **actually have** a backup!

 With the exported data, you can (using other tools):
 * import your songs into Youtube